 or Shut Up, Hannibal!

-, where the hero calls out the villain for his crimes, and for his inability to understand compassion or what motivates the good.
+, where the hero not only calls the villain out for his crimes, and for his inability to understand compassion or what motivates the good.
 At times, when both the villain and hero are in mortal danger, the villain may be utterly bewildered as to why anyone would try to save their enemy

 What Is This Thing You Call "Love"?
 Is it just incomprehensible nonsense